Scroll Top

 • Bioretention and Rain Gardens

-This plant prefers that the level of moisture in your soil be: Wet or Moist or Average
+This plant prefers that the level of moisture in your soil be: Wet or Medium

 This plant prefers Loam or Clay soil.